Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 You continue having rigosertib as long as it is helping and the side effects aren’t too bad.

 If you are not having rigosertib your doctor will talk to you about what other treatment might be best for you.
-This could include more chemotherapy or
+This could include more chemotherapy or supportive treatment such as blood transfusions.

 These samples are used to find out more about MDS.
 They will also use the blood samples to find what happens to rigosertib in the body.